AndreWohnsland/Coffeetracker/README.md

 ## Features

-This app gives you the possibility to select you name and then add a quantity of the given item name to it.
-If it's desired the item got also a price, which gets added as debt to your account.
-Otherwise the cost can also set to zero, just to track the amount.
+This app gives you the possibility to select your name and then add a quantity of the given item name to it.
+If it's desired you can also assign a price to that item, which gets added as debt to the user account.
+Otherwise the cost can also be set to zero, just to track the amount.
 Furthermore you can pay your debts or load credit to you account, add new accounts (in case you are not there yet), plot leader boards or change existing entries (e.g. change mistakes in naming or disable users who are not active anymore).

 Mainscreen where you start: